Introduction goes here.

 13

-Grant for life to John de Newenton, kt, castellan of the castle of Châteauneuf Chastelneuf, for his past and future good service and in consideration of the costs of keeping that castle, of the lands, taxes ('cens') and rents, together with the high, low and middle jurisdiction and lordship and the rights and profits of the same, pertaining to the said castle, worth 25l. per year or thereabouts of the money current there, with full reversion after his death to the king and his heirs.
+Grant for life to John de Newenton, kt , castellan of the Chastelneuf castle of Châteauneuf , for his past and future good service and in consideration of the costs of keeping that castle, of the lands, taxes (' cens ') and rents, together with the high, middle and low jurisdiction and lordship and the rights and profits of the same, pertaining to the said castle, worth 25 l. a year or thereabouts of the money current there, with full reversion after his death to the king and his heirs.

 By K. and C.